zriyansh/signoz.io/docs/userguide/logs.md

 For example, a user may parse log lines using `regex_parser` and then use `trace_parser` to parse the `traceId` and `spanId` from the logs.

-The receivers FluentForward and OLTP doesn’t have operators.
+The receivers FluentForward and OTLP doesn’t have operators.
 But for parsing them we can use logprocessor.

 - **[csv_parser](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/operators/csv_parser.md)** :- The `csv_parser` operator parses the string-type field selected by `parse_from` with the given header values.
 - **[json_parser](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/operators/json_parser.md) :-** The `json_parser` operator parses the string-type field selected by `parse_from` as JSON.